 Typical distances for all fluvial flood damage claims can then easily be obtained by analyzing the ACEDs of all claims located within known flood zones.
-For that matter, we selected all claims within such flood zones and compiled the empirical

-- 10 cumulative distribution function (ECDF) of the ACEDs.
+For that matter, we selected all claims within such flood zones and compiled the empirical cumulative distribution function (ECDF) of the ACEDs.
 Based on the large data set, we can be confident that the claims located farther away from the closest river than the 99th percentile of the respective ECDF were caused by SWFs.
-Considering that fluvial floods become generally more probable the closer we get to the rivers, we chose evenly spaced percentiles, i.e. the 25th, the 50th, 75th and the 99th percentile, respectively.
+Considering that fluvial floods become generally more probable the closer we get to the rivers, we chose evenly spaced percentiles, i.e., the 25th, the 50th, 75th and the 99th percentile.
 The percentiles are calculated for each region separately (Table 4).
-As the regions themselves represent areas with similar orographic and climatic characteristics (Grosjean, 1975), we thereby implicitly - 15 take these regional geographical characteristics into account.
+As the regions themselves represent areas with similar orographic and climatic characteristics (Grosjean, 1975), we thereby implicitly take these regional geographical characteristics into account.

 Inherently, the flood claims also include damage caused by overflowing lakes, which could not be distinguished easily from fluvial floods.
 Consequently, damage related to lakes will be associated with a certain distance to the next river, even though the corresponding river was not the cause of the damage.
 A visual check of such claims revealed that they tend to be located closer to the corresponding lake than the next watercourse.
-Technically, this shifts the ECDF of distances to the right assume that this influence is negligible.
+Technically, this shifts the ECDF of distances to the right and, accordingly, renders higher percentile values (see Fig. 4 and Table 4).
+In turn, applying the classification scheme with increased percentile values leads to more claims being associated with fluvial floods instead of SWFs.
+However, as the number of claims associated with overflowing lakes is low in comparison to claims associated with overtopping rivers, it is safe to assume that this influence is negligible.
 At most, it might lead to a slightly more conservative classification of SWF claims.
-Besides, the claims associated with overflowing lakes are directly and correctly classified as fluvial floods, because the hazard of overflowing lakes is consistently considered in the fluvial flood maps (c.f.
-Fig. 5).
+Besides, the claims associated with overflowing lakes are directly and correctly classified as fluvial floods, because the hazard of overflowing lakes is consistently considered in the fluvial flood maps (see Fig. 5).